Emergency advice

 2. Primary survey - response - check if the casualty is responsive or unresponsive

 Response.
 Check if the casualty is responsive or unresponsive.
 As you approach them, introduce yourself and ask them questions to see if you can get a response.
-Kneel next to their chest and gently shake their shoulders, asking, ‘What has happened?’, ‘Open your eyes!’.
+Kneel next to their chest and gently shake their shoulders, asking, ‘Are you OK?’, ‘Can you open your eyes?’.

 • If the casualty opens their eyes, or gives another gesture, they are responsive.